Boosted Decision Tree Regression

 This regression method is a supervised learning method, and therefore requires a labeled dataset.
 The label column must contain numerical values.

-Use this component only with datasets that use numerical variables.
+Use this module only with datasets that use numerical variables.

 More about boosted regression trees